Anti-Monopoly

 RDP also strives to contribute to the public discourse by publishing work that critically analyzes whether antitrust regulators have sufficient resources and staff to implement Biden’s priorities and by recognizing the importance of a “whole-of-government” approach to anti-monopoly efforts.
 As a critical part of our work promoting the importance of a whole-of-government approach to antitrust policy, RDP has analyzed the capacity of regulators to carry out the entirety of their mandates.
 We have done such analyses for the FTC and ATR, as well as an update on how President Biden’s spending proposals compare to recent histories of stagnant capacity.

-The House Judiciary Subcommittee on Antitrust’s explosive 2020 hearing with the CEOs of Facebook, Apple, Google and (for the first time) Amazon was an incredible example of Congress holding modern-day robber barons accountable.
-As the Revolving Door Project’s Eleanor Eagan wrote in the American Prospect, the hearing could be replicated for many other actors, like private equity, which similarly drive economic concentration.
+The House Judiciary Subcommittee on Antitrust’s explosive 2020 hearing with the CEOs of Facebook, Apple, Google, and (for the first time) Amazon was an incredible example of Congress holding modern-day robber barons accountable.
+As the Revolving Door Project’s Eleanor Eagan wrote in The American Prospect, the hearing could be replicated for many other actors, like private equity, which similarly drive economic concentration.
 Nonetheless, in this context, the hearing drew out the antitrust enforcement agencies’ complicity in our current concentrated economy.
 As our Max Moran wrote in The New Republic, “throughout the hearing, the figures who really came off looking inept were the federal antitrust enforcement agencies—the Federal Trade Commission (FTC) and the Department of Justice (DOJ) antitrust division.”

 This ineptitude might not surprise those of us who pay attention to who actually runs the agencies.
-As the Revolving Door Project continues to investigate, there is a crisis of incentives at the FTC and the Department of Justice Antitrust Division (ATR), driven by the well-trodden path between government service and corporate boardrooms.
-We found that career-level officials leave the FTC for private law firms with alarming regularity, and the economists that advise the government on merger cases receive similar opportunities at economic consulting firms.
+As the Revolving Door Project continues to investigate, there is a crisis of incentives at the FTC and ATR, driven by the well-trodden path between government service and corporate boardrooms.
+We found that career-level officials leave the FTC for private law firms with alarming regularity, and the economists who advise the government on merger cases receive similar opportunities at economic consulting firms.
 Some officials just skip the middleman and become in-house economists or counsel at large corporations like Facebook and Amazon (in fact, as our Andrea Beaty wrote in Talking Points Memo, Big Tech poached many such officials in the run-up to the antitrust subcommittee hearing).
 That means former government officials end up working for firms on the other side of the courtroom from the antitrust enforcement agencies.
 They bring their insider knowledge of government tactics and strengths and weaknesses to their private employers and clients, who often try to avoid government oversight altogether.

-Revolving Door Project researches how corporate capture and conflicts of interest influence merger enforcement outcomes.
-The rampant use of consent agreements during the Obama and Trump administration, which require the merging parties to divest specific assets, ultimately still allowed consolidation across entire industries.
+Furthermore, the Revolving Door Project researches how corporate capture and conflicts of interest influence merger enforcement outcomes.
+The rampant use of consent agreements during the Obama and Trump administrations, which require the merging parties to divest specific assets, ultimately still allowed consolidation across entire industries.
 Such agreements are often riddled with conflicts of interest, such as a 2020 pharmaceutical mega-merger in which the merging companies were represented by former FTC officials in front of the FTC itself.

-Some merger cases show their full effect well after the fact — take for example, the FTC-approved Covidien-Newport acquisition that forestalled the country’s planned stockpile of ventilators, a decision that had deadly consequences during the coronavirus pandemic.
-As Andrea Beaty wrote in the American Prospect in 2020, all five commissioners and the Bureau of Competition head at the time of the decision went on to work at private law firms after leaving the FTC.
+Some merger cases show their full effect well after the fact—take for example, the FTC-approved Covidien-Newport acquisition that forestalled the country’s planned stockpile of ventilators, a decision that had deadly consequences during the coronavirus pandemic.
+As Andrea Beaty wrote in The American Prospect in 2020, all five commissioners and the Bureau of Competition head at the time of the decision went on to work at private law firms after leaving the FTC.
 On the other side of the aisle, pharma giant Covidien’s counsel included a former FTC lawyer who also helped get approval for Google’s acquisition of DoubleClick.
-And these are the respected experts, the high-profile appointees — the antitrust experts that a future Biden administration might rely on to enact ostensibly progressive reforms.
+And these are the respected experts, the high-profile appointees—the antitrust experts that a future Biden administration might rely on to enact ostensibly progressive reforms.

 Our ongoing Industry Agenda series covers how monopolies and corporate interests seek to co-opt public policy to pad their profits.